User:Eighty5cacao/misc/WMG dump/headscratcher hooks

 - In the dream world, how does Madotsuki scoot her wheeled desk chair beyond arm's reach of her desk if her legs are too short to reach the floor when she sits on any chair (which includes the aforementioned traincar as well as o-Man's couch)?

-- untranslated in the English fan translation; translated as "Famtendo Game" in the official English version
+- untranslated in the English fan translation; translated as "Famtendo Game" in the official English version for Windows

 - Assuming that Madotsuki's dreams have a substantial basis in her perception of reality (the key word being "perception"), might she have a visual impairment that led to visual release hallucinations, a.k.a.
 Charles Bonnet syndrome, as discussed by the BBC here?
 In particular, Charles Bonnet syndrome often produces Lilliputian hallucinations (compare the Midget effect) and leads to social isolation.
 Other tropers have mentioned impaired vision here and here.